 Registered Public Sector Information Licence

-These terms and conditions govern the use of free material provided through this website for which you must register, except for material provided through Met Office DataPoint™."
+These Licence to Reproduce Registered Content govern the use of free material provided through this website for which you must register, except for material provided through Met Office DataPoint™.

 The Met Office offers a number of products and services for which a chargeable licence fee will apply.
 Please see the 'Services' tab on this website for details of some of the services offered.
-To discuss access to information under these licences please contact the Customer Centre.
+To discuss access to information under these licences please contact the Contact us.

 Exceptional concessions may be granted to organisations or individuals involved in public interest research (i.e. not for commercial gain), or for academic or educational purposes.
 Where a concession is granted to an organisation or individual, the same concession will be granted to like organisations or individuals in like circumstances.
-For further details contact the Customer Centre.
+For further details contact the Contact us.

 The Met Office aims to allow reuse of such material for no cost or as little cost as possible.
 The possibility of a licence fee being charged is assessed once the licence application has been received.

-In order to request access to information, photographs, graphs, slides and similar material that is not displayed on this website, please complete our online application form.
+In order to request access to information, photographs, graphs, slides and similar material that is not displayed on this website, please complete our Application for Public Sector Information.
 Your request will be assessed and answered within twenty working days, in accordance with The Re-use of Public Information Regulations 2005.

 The Met Office's Pricing policy defines the overall framework from which the detailed prices are set.

-The Met Office supports HMSO's Information Fair Trader Scheme (IFTS) and a statement on this has been signed by our Chief Executive.
+The Met Office supports HMSO's Information Fair Trader Scheme (IFTS) and Information fair trader statement.
 Licensing is carried out in accordance with the Delegation of Authority from HMSO, Competition Act 1998, European Union Law, and World Meteorological Organization Resolution 40.
 All Met Office licences are non-exclusive and conform to The Re-use of Public Information Regulations 2005.